 Jessica is the author of the New York Times bestselling book, The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed and The Addiction Inoculation: Raising Healthy Kids in a Culture of Dependence.
 Over twenty years, Jess has taught every grade from sixth to twelfth, and spent five years teaching in an inpatient drug and alcohol rehab for adolescents in Vermont.
-She earned a law degree from the University of North Carolina at Chapel Hill and writes about education, parenting, and child welfare for The Washington Post, New York Times, and The Atlantic.
-Jessica wrote the curriculum for Amazon Kids’ award-winning The Stinky and Dirty Show and co-hosts the #AmWriting podcast from her house in Vermont, where she lives with her husband, two sons and a lot of dogs.
-Jessica celebrated her 8th sobriety anniversary on June 7, 2021.
+She earned a law degree from the University of North Carolina at Chapel Hill and has written about education, parenting, and child welfare for many national publications including The Washington Post, The Atlantic and Air Mail.
+Her bi-weekly column, The Parent Teacher Conference, ran in the New York Times for three years.
+Jessica wrote the curriculum for Amazon Kids’ award-winning animated series, The Stinky and Dirty Show, and co-hosts the #AmWriting podcast from her empty nest in Vermont, where she lives with her medical ethicist and physician husband and far too many dogs.
+Jessica is in recovery herself, and her sober date is June 7, 2013.
 Visit her website jessicalahey.com.